amansinghaprihar/FIRE_FLEX_GYM/README.md

 # FIRE_FLEX_GYM
-Idevloped this gyn website using HTMl-CSS-JS-BOOTSTRAP framwork
+Idevloped this gyn website using HTMl-JS-BOOTSTRAP framwork